Fall 2015 Enrollment

-- Studying abroad enables students to increase knowledge of a foreign language, provides the opportunity to gain insight into and appreciation for the cultures and institutions of other peoples, facilitates the development of relevant career skills and contributes to personal maturity, a sense of independence, self-knowledge and confidence.
+Studying abroad enables students to increase knowledge of a foreign language, provides the opportunity to gain insight into and appreciation for the cultures and institutions of other peoples, facilitates the development of relevant career skills, and contributes to personal maturity.
 Georgia College offers many study abroad programs throughout the year in which students travel together and are taught by USG faculty for three to five weeks.
 The programs combine classroom instruction with field trips and independent travel opportunities.
 During semester and academic-year, study programs abroad, Georgia College students exchange places with those at partner universities in Australia, England, Germany, etc. As a member of the International Student Exchange Program (ISEP), Georgia College provides similar exchange opportunities in more than 33 countries.
 The School for International Training (SIT) offers focused programs of study in 50 locations around the world.

 The annual Student Research Conference provides the Georgia College community an opportunity to hear papers presented by outstanding students from disciplines throughout campus.
 The annual publication “The Corinthian” provides a valuable publishing opportunity for students.

-At Georgia College, students can work side-by-side with educators in more than 40 majors from the liberal arts to business, from health sciences to education to pre-professional programs.
-Georgia College classes are purposely small – to foster a learning environment where students interact directly with each other and faculty.
-Georgia College students prefer to learn through discovery, critical analysis and hands on experience.
+At Georgia College, students can work side-by-side with educators in more than 40 majors from the liberal arts to business, from health sciences to education and pre-professional programs.
+Georgia College classes are purposely small to foster a learning environment where students interact directly with each other and faculty.
+Georgia College students prefer to learn through discovery, critical analysis, and hands-on experiences.

 Georgia College’s mission depends on recruiting faculty members committed to providing students with a liberal arts education and engaging in active scholarship in a strongly student-centered environment.
 Faculty at Georgia College considers teaching a calling.